 After your newborn has been screened for all of the conditions, some blood will remain on the card, which is called a “residual dried blood spot.”

-Pennsylvania retains the blood spot specimen for 8 months.
+Pennsylvania retains the blood spot specimen for one year.
 The newborn screening laboratory, Department, or other entities involved in the newborn screening program may have access to test results during various stages of the newborn screening process and may not disclose any identifying information except to a parent or guardian or the designated health care provider.
-Neither the Department’s Bureau of Laboratories nor its contracted laboratories may conduct research using the blood spot specimens.
+The Department of Health's contracted laboratory may not conduct research using the blood spot specimens.

 Disclosure by the Department is permitted for the purposes of service delivery or with the consent of a parent, guardian, or screened individual who has reached the age of majority.